jangop/personal-academic/content/publication/gopfert-2019-adversarial-robustness-curves/index.md

 publication_types: ["1"]
 abstract: ""
 featured: true
-publication: "*European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases*"
+publication: "*workshop at European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases*"
 url_pdf: "https://arxiv.org/pdf/1908.00096"
 ---